 DEAR DENNIS: Believe it or not there is heat in cool and cold air.
 Heat pumps can extract this warmth and inject it into your home.
 They achieve this by doing the same thing air conditioners do only backwards!
 In hot weather air conditioners, using the magic of special refrigerant chemicals, take heat from the inside of your house and dispose of it outdoors.
 It only makes sense that the modified machines can do the exact opposite and pull heat from outdoor air and pump it into your home.

 As the outdoor temperature continues to drop, the heat pump needs help from traditional electric resistance heat coils.
 These coils resemble the glowing wires inside your toaster and consume vast amounts of electricity as they burn to keep you warm.
 Your thermostat will most probably have a light that comes on when this happens.
 It is usually labeled as emergency or auxiliary heat.
-If this light is on whenever your heat pump is working, you should have a professional service your system.
+If this light is on whenever your heat pump is working when the outdoor temperature is above 40 F, you should have a professional service your system.

 The SEER numbers are a little misleading.
 They actually are a measurement of the efficiency of the heat pump when it is in the cooling or air conditioning mode.
 If you live in a warm or hot climate, it might make great sense to purchase a heat pump with a high SEER value.
 People who live in cool or cold climates may not get a payback for the extra money they spend for a high value SEER heat pump.
 What's more, those who have high electricity costs will save more than those who have access to inexpensive electricity.
 It can be confusing to say the least.

 The Environmental Protection Agency, in accordance with the Montreal Protocol, is obligated to phase out over a period of years hydrochloroflourocarbon (HCFC) refrigerants used in heat pump and air conditioning systems.
-Most residential systems currently use a refrigerant called Freon-22 that happens to be in this group.
-Starting January 2004, we must begin to scale back the use of Freon-22.
-In the year 2010, companies are no longer allowed to manufacture equipment that uses Freon-22.
-In 2020, Freon-22 will not be permitted to be imported or manufactured in the USA.
+Most residential systems years ago used a refrigerant called Freon-22 that happens to be in this group.
+Back in January of 2004, contractors had to scale back the use of Freon-22.
+In 2020, Freon-22 will not be permitted to be imported nor manufactured in the USA.

-Since the useful life of most heat pumps is between 10 - 15 years, you should be able to easily obtain refrigerant for a heat pump that uses Freon-22.
-But, as we approach the year 2010, those people who buy one of the last Freon-22 heat pumps may have to pay a king's ransom to get their heat pumps filled with refrigerant if a leak develops.
+If you still own one of the last Freon-22 heat pumps, you may have to pay a king's ransom to get your heat pumps filled with refrigerant if a leak develops.